Antonako1/battosh/README.txt

         provide path to your batch script

     optional
         -o,     --out               Set the program to output the shell file with a different filename -h,     --help              See help message
                 --version           See version
                 --wsl               Turn paths to comply with WSL, C:\temp -> /mnt/c/temp.
 Can not be used with --linux --linux             Program tries its best to turn paths from windows to linux, C:\Users\%USERNAME%\Documents -> ~/Documents.
 Can not be used with --wsl
+        -sw,    --save-whitespace   Program saves the original whitespace and line ends

     Example:
         battosh file.bat -o test.sh